XoopsDocs/kaotik-module-tutorial/en/book/building_a_simple_module/introduction.md

 The first step required is to download the blank module called Tutorial, [https://github.com/kevinpetit/kaotik-module-tutorial/raw/master/tutorial.zip](which you can download from GitHub here).

 This tutorial assumes that you have a basic understanding of HTML, SQL and PHP.
+In particular, you should be familiar with arrays, foreach loops, database with PHP and SQL.